rschireman/portfolio/README.md

 - "_VSCF and VCI Analysis of the Anharmonic Coupling of Stretching Vibrations in Ice XI_", ACS Fall Meeting, August 2022

+- "_Utilizing Machine Learning for the Calculation of Vibrational Frequencies of Molecular Crystals_", UVM Student Research Conference 2021, Poster Presentation

 -  “_Anharmonicity of Ice-XI with the VSCF and VCI Models_”, UVM Student Research Conference 2020, Poster Presentation